LAW 3506A - Adelaide Law Review part A

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 Students in this course are expected to attend all Seminars throughout the semester each week.
 In addition to seminars, students should allocate time to private study in the course across the 12 week semester – this includes reading the material, preparing for seminars and undertaking the assessment tasks.

 Learning Activities Summary

-Semester 1 Topic Week 1 Introduction to course, the place of Law Reviews and the Adelaide Law Review Week 2 The role of the Editor Week 3 Article review and editing Week 4 Article review and editing Week 5 Article review and editing Week 6 Writing Case Notes & Case Note Selection MID SEMESTER BREAK Week 7 Article review and editing Week 8 Article review and editing Week 9 Article review and editing Week 10 Article review and editing Week 11 Article review and editing Week 12 Article review and editing – Case note and Files Due Semester 2 Topic Week 1 Introduction Week 2 Article review and editing Week 3 Article review and editing Week 4 Article review and editing (case note selection) Week 5 Article review and editing Week 6 Article review and editing Week 7 Article review and editing Week 8 Article review and editing Mid-semester Break Week 9 Article review and editing Week 10 Article review and editing Week 11 Article review and editing Week 12 Article review and editing – Case note and Files Due
+Semester 1 Topic Week 1 Introduction to course, the place of Law Reviews and the Adelaide Law Review, the role of the Editor Week 2 Article review and editing Week 3 Article review and editing Week 4 Article review and editing Week 5 Article review and editing (& Case Note Selection) MID SEMESTER BREAK Week 6 Writing Case Notes Week 7 Article review and editing Week 8 Article review and editing Week 9 Article review and editing Week 10 Article review and editing Week 11 Article review and editing Week 12 Article review and editing – Case note and Files Due Semester 2 Topic Week 1 Article review and editing Week 2 Article review and editing Week 3 Article review and editing Week 4 Article review and editing (case note selection) Week 5 Article review and editing Week 6 Article review and editing Week 7 Article review and editing Week 8 Article review and editing Mid-semester Break Week 9 Article review and editing Week 10 Article review and editing Week 11 Article review and editing Week 12 Article review and editing – Case note and Files Due

 The University's policy on Assessment for Coursework Programs is based on the following four principles: